jakobharder/burntime/README.md

   saved previously.
 It can be combined with either Steam emulation option.
 - `--linear` uses linear filtering when scaling the intermediate render buffer to the window.
 The default is nearest-neighbor filtering.
-- `--fps` shows a white FPS counter in the top-left corner.
+- `--fps` shows the FPS and used texture memory in the top-left corner.

 ### Headless AI simulation